Table of contents

 It’s important to note that even with treatment, there is a high chance the condition will return after a period of remission.

 Whether or not your form of psoriasis is genetic, most patients respond well to topical ointments and creams.

-Steroid creams: These drugs are usually prescribed for treating mild to moderate psoriasis.
-Mild ointments are usually recommended for sensitive areas, such as your face or skin folds, and for treating widespread patches.
-Topical corticosteroids can be applied as often as once a day during flares or more sporadically during remission.
+Steroid creams: Doctors usually prescribe these drugs for treating mild to moderate psoriasis.
+They generally recommend mild ointments for sensitive areas, such as your face or skin folds, and treat widespread patches.
+Topical corticosteroids can be applied as often as once a day during psoriasis flares or more sporadically during remission.

-Stronger ointments are available for small, less-sensitive areas or plagues that are togher to treat.
+Stronger ointments are available for small, less-sensitive areas or plaques that are tougher to treat.